The style of music I play and / or work in is not western classical music. Is the programme for me?

 All students studying with Trinity Laban on the Certificate: The Practice of Music Making are able to access a range of support.
 This includes an online induction programme, an individual tutor contactable online, via email or phone; online information and advice covering a range of study tools and careers advice.

-I am disabled.
+I have disclosed a health condition/impairment.
 What support can I access for my studies on the Certificate: the Practice of Music Making?

 Trinity Laban has considerable experience in supporting students with a range of disabilities including sensory impairment, neuro-diverse conditions, mental health problems, long-term illness and mobility difficulties.
 Trinity Laban invites disabled applicants to contact the Disability Coordinator to discuss any particular requirements you may have in relation to your enquiry, application or audition and interview.